Bloodborne Pathogens

 What are Bloodborne Pathogens?

-Bloodborne pathogens are any organisms carried in the blood that can cause an infectious disease.
+Bloodborne pathogens are organisms carried in the blood that can cause an infectious disease.
 Examples of types of bloodborne pathogens are viruses, fungi, parasites, and bacteria.
 More specifically, pathogens like syphilis, malaria, and viruses like Hepatitis B or Hepatitis C are also bloodborne or disease-causing organisms [7].
 According to CDC, the three pathogens of primary concern in the United States are the hepatitis B virus (HBV), hepatitis C virus (HCV), and human immunodeficiency virus (HIV), which causes acquired immunodeficiency syndrome (AIDS) [1].

 Ask yourself...